ReCogDrive: A Reinforced Cognitive Framework for End-to-End Autonomous Driving: Methodology

-Finally, we compute the policy loss following~\cite{williams1992simple,shao2024deepseekmath,ahmadian2024back} while concurrently incorporating a behavior cloning loss to prevent collapse during exploration.
+Finally, we compute the policy loss following~\citep{williams1992simple,shao2024deepseekmath} while concurrently incorporating a behavior cloning loss to prevent collapse during exploration.

 where $\gamma$ is the discount coefficient mitigating instability in early denoising steps, $\lambda$ is the weight for the behavior cloning loss, and $\tilde x_{t-1}, \tilde x_t$ are values sampled from the reference policy $\pi_{\mathrm{ref}}$.
-Through simulator-assisted reinforcement learning, the diffusion planner learns to predict safe and comfortable trajectories by exploration, which goes beyond mere imitation and inject cognition into our framework.
+We omit the PPO-style clipping and set the update iteration to 1, so $\pi = \pi_{\mathrm{old}}$.
+Through DiffGRPO, the diffusion planner learns to generate safe and comfortable trajectories in closed-loop settings, going beyond mere imitation and enhancing the robustness of our framework.